 Sex Therapy

-All sessions are via telehealth on Zoom.
-I work with individuals and couples in California, Florida, Idaho, and Vermont.
+All sessions are via telehealth.
+Based in San Diego, I work with couples throughout California, Florida, Idaho, and Vermont.

-Most people who find their way to this page have been carrying something alone for a while.
-A question they haven’t known how to ask.
-A concern they’ve minimized or pushed aside.
-Something about their sexual experience that has felt too private, too complicated, or too loaded to say out loud.
+Most people who find their way to this page have been carrying something alone for a while – a question they haven’t known how to ask, a concern they’ve minimized, something about their sexual experience that’s felt too private or too loaded to say out loud.

-Or maybe you’ve spent years wondering if something is wrong with you.
-Most people find they’re far more normal than they imagined – and that there’s usually a story underneath worth understanding.
+Most people find they’re far more normal than they imagined.
+And there’s almost always a story underneath worth understanding.
 That’s where the work begins.

 Who Comes to Sex Therapy